gmontamat/pyaw-reporting/README.md

 ## Overview

 [PyAwReporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python 2.7 framework suitable for large scale AdWords API reporting.
 Output reports are comma-separated values (CSV) plaintext files.
 By default, the script uses 10 threads to download reports simultaneously from different accounts.
 The number of threads used can be modified using the *-n* parameter.
-It has been successfully tried with +100 threads making it useful for heavy load AdWords Manager Accounts.
+It has been successfully tested using +100 threads making it useful for heavy load AdWords Manager Accounts.

 ## Supported API version